eli-bigman/enroute/DURIN_INTEGRATION_GUIDE copy.md

 ## Quick Start Summary

 1. **Setup:** Install Foundry, get API keys, setup env files
-2. **Domain:** Use durin.dev to deploy L2 registry and configure ENS (fully automated)
+2. **Domain:** Use durin.dev to deploy L2 registry (automated)
-3. **Contracts:** Create and deploy EnRoute-specific contract extensions
+3. **Contracts:** Create and deploy EnRoute-specific contracts
 4. **Frontend:** Integrate contracts with React hooks
 5. **Test:** Verify username and policy creation works
 6. **Deploy:** Move to Base mainnet for production

-**Estimated Time:** 1-2 hours for full setup with durin.dev automation
+**Estimated Time:** 2-4 hours for full setup (depending on ENS domain acquisition)

 ---

-*This guide uses durin.dev for all ENS infrastructure setup, which automates the complex L1 resolver configuration, L2 registry deployment, and registrar connection.
-You only need to focus on building the EnRoute-specific features: automatic registration, policy contracts, and payment logic.*
+*This guide assumes you'll use durin.dev for the base ENS infrastructure setup, which automates the complex L1 resolver configuration.
+Focus your custom development on the EnRoute-specific features: automatic registration, policy contracts, and payment logic.*